-Many college students experience challenges related to academics, finances, transportation, family, relationships, and physical and mental illness.
-A majority of the time they are able to successfully manage the challenges and demands of college life, but for some students these challenges become overwhelming and unmanageable on their own.
+Many people experience challenges related to academics, finances, transportation, family, relationships, and physical and mental illness.
+A majority of the time they are able to successfully manage the challenges and demands of college life, but for some persons these challenges become overwhelming and unmanageable on their own.

-If you encounter a student in crisis, experience a student in distress, or observe a student that is threatening danger to self or others, please refer to the Distressed Student Response Guides below.
+If you encounter a person in crisis, experience a person in distress, or observe a person that is threatening danger to self or others, please refer to the Distressed Person Response Guides below.
 The response guide will assist you in determining the most appropriate referral source.
-If you have questions with regard to responding to students in distress, please contact Christopher Giordano, Dean of Student Life, at 567-661-7159 or John Betori, Chief of Police, at 567-661-7575.
+If you have questions with regard to responding to persons in distress, please contact Danielle Filipchuk at (567) 661-7970 or the Department of Public Safety at (567) 661-7575.